dfe-analytical-services/publication-self-assessment-copy/README.md

 ---
 ## Introduction

 A shiny app to provide a an easy to way to self-assess publications against RAP and other criteria and track progress towards our own RAP levels (based on the cross-government RAP MVP).
-This shiny app is deployed via the DfE visual studio and rsconnect subscriptions, and is connected to our team's internal .
+This shiny app is deployed via the DfE visual studio and rsconnect subscriptions, and is connected to our team's internal SQL database.

 ---